 Germany's healthcare industry ranks as Europe's largest.
-According to the World Health Organization, from 2005 to 2012, health expenditures rose from U.S.\$ 229.0 billion to U.S.\$ 292.4 billion, corresponding to a total growth of 28and representing 11% of total GDP (2012).
-Germany has approximately 81.8 million inhabitants, and the country's ageing society is a growth driver for the healthcare industry.
+According to the World Health Organization, from 2000 to 2007, health expenditures rose from EUR 212.5 billion to EUR 252.8 billion, corresponding to a total growth of 19%, 2.7% higher than GDP.
+Germany has 82 million inhabitants, and the country's ageing society is a growth driver for the healthcare industry.
 Nearly every German citizen benefits from health insurance.
 According to the World Health Organization, about 89% are covered by one of the public insurance providers, while about 9% choose a private system.
-In 2012, public healthcare spending represented 76%, while private healthcare spending represented 24% of total healthcare spending, respectively.
-Private expenditures were made through private insurance plans (40%), out of pocket expenditures (51%) and other (9%).
-(Source: World Health Organization (2012)).
 The challenges of an ageing society are met by providers in fields such as generics and health management; these sectors are also fostered by the health reforms recently passed by the German government.